drshahizan/learn-github/materials/education/starter.md

 To be eligible for the GitHub Student Developer Pack, students must be at least 13 years old and enrolled in a degree-granting institution.
 They must also have a verified GitHub account and provide proof of their student status, such as a school-issued email address or transcript.

 Overall, the Student Developer Pack is a valuable resource for students who want to develop their skills and build their portfolios, as it provides them with access to a range of tools and services that they may not otherwise have access to.
 Additionally, the program enables students to connect with a community of developers and learners, which can help them learn and collaborate with others in their field.

+## Canva Pro
+To use Canva Pro in GitHub Education, you first need to sign up for the GitHub Student Developer Pack, which includes access to Canva Pro.
+The website for Canva Pro in GitHub Education is the same as the regular Canva Pro website, which is https://www.canva.com/.

+> Once you have signed up and been approved for the Student Developer Pack, you can access Canva Pro by going to the Canva website and creating an account using your GitHub email address.
+From there, you can start using Canva Pro to create high-quality designs for your coursework and projects.

+Once you have signed up and received access to the Student Developer Pack, follow these steps to access Canva Pro:

+1. Go to the Canva Pro website and create an account using your GitHub email address.

+2. Once you have created your account, you will be able to access Canva Pro and all its features.

+3. To use Canva Pro, you can either create your own designs from scratch or choose from a range of pre-made templates and customize them to suit your needs.

+4. Once you have created your design, you can download it in a variety of file formats, including PNG, JPG, and PDF.

+5. If you want to collaborate with others on your design, you can use Canva's collaboration features to share your design with others and work on it together in real-time.

+Overall, Canva Pro is a powerful tool for students who want to create professional-quality designs, whether for presentations, social media, or other projects.
+By using Canva Pro, students can save time and create high-quality designs that will help them stand out in their coursework and job applications.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-github/issues) for any improvements, suggestions or errors in the content.